It can happen abruptly. When it does, you’ll know.

 Difficulty in identifying details of someone’s face is a definite red flag for wet AMD—don’t wait to see your eye doctor.
 “We have so many patients that chalk up the blurriness to cataracts or needing new glasses,” says Jason Hsu, M.D., an attending surgeon on the retina service at Wills Eye Hospital in Philadelphia.
 “They wait months to be seen, and those are the folks that we end up finding out already have a big scar in their retina.
 At that point, we can try an injection, but often it doesn't help bring back any useful vision.”

 Sneaky Sign #2: You’re Living in a Distorted World

 Things are not always what they seem with wet AMD—lines can become distorted, especially when you look directly at them.
 Living in a fun house is definitely not fun—especially if you run into the corner of a door or table that looks curvy to you but is really pointy-sharp.
+Straight lines can appear curvy, and this can be especially dangerous while driving.
 Distorted vision is frequently a sign that your wet AMD is progressing (or if you have the slower-progressing disease, dry AMD, it may be advancing).
 About 10% to 15% of patients with dry macular degeneration will progress to wet AMD.

 Some people with wet AMD use this distortion to their advantage: They stare at their blinds at home to assess the state of their vision.
 If the solid rows are suddenly wavy, they know their eye condition might be progressing and head to their doctor for an adjustment in treatment.